Intersymbol and Intercarrier Interference in OFDM Systems: Unified Formulation and Analysis: Introduction

 \PARstart{I}{n multicarrier modulation (MCM)} systems, frequency-selective communication channels are effectively partitioned into a set of flat-fading channels, whose effects can be equalized by using one coefficient per subcarrier.
 MCM can be implemented in several ways, but the most popular is orthogonal frequency-division multiplexing (OFDM) \cite{Bin90, Lin11, Cio16, Din12}.

-OFDM is based on the discrete Fourier transform (DFT) and offers simplicity and effectiveness against frequency-selective fading, relative insensitivity to timing offsets, compatibility with multiple-input multiple-output (MIMO) systems, and the ability to support multiple access.
-OFDM is the downlink physical layer modulation scheme of LTE/LTE-A, where it has attained high efficiency for mobile broadband (MBB) services.

-In the context of 5G, alternative schemes or waveforms \cite{Zha16, Wav5G} for providing new services were extensively studied, such as massive machine-type communications (mMTC), also known as the Internet of things (IoT), or vehicular to everything (V2X).
-Among them, windowed OFDM (w-OFDM) has been selected by 3GPP in 5G New Radio (NR) Phase 1.
-One reason for this selection was that OFDM would not have a severe negative impact on the MBB service, unlike other solutions such as wavelet OFDM or filter-bank multicarrier (FBMC)~\cite{Ach11, Cru15, Pin18}, which are not fully compatible with the existing OFDM-based solutions.
+\fcr{OFDM is standardized in the downlink of 4G and 5G, where it offers simplicity and effectiveness against frequency-selective fading, relative insensitivity to timing offsets, compatibility with multiple-input multiple-output (MIMO) systems, and high efficiency for enhanced-mobile broadband (eMBB) services.
+In the context of 5G, alternative \fcro{systems} or waveforms \diniz{have been extensively studied for new scenarios \cite{Zha16, Wav5G}, such as massive machine-type communications (mMTC) or vehicular to everything (V2X).} Among these alternative \fcro{schemes}, windowed OFDM (w-OFDM)} \fcro{does} not have a severe negative impact on \fcr{the implementation of these new services}, unlike other \fcro{systems} such as wavelet OFDM or filter-bank multicarrier (FBMC)~\cite{Ach11, Cru15, Pin18, Pin21}, which are not fully compatible with the existing OFDM-based solutions.